 Sef Churchill decided to write her book in 100 days “on an impulse one Thursday night.”
 She followed our process, and by Sunday had committed to an idea.
 How did it go?
 “Now I have a book,” she says, “a book which before that first Sunday, I had not even dreamed of.”
 Check out the 10 lessons she learned about the book writing process.

 Ella J. Smyth wrote two of her Romance novels (two novels!) in a little over a 100 days.
 She talks about her experience, and the power of accountability, here.

 Nathan Salley set aside one day a week to write his book, and in that restricted amount of time he was able to finish his book in less than 100 days.
 You can read about Nathan’s experience (and his next steps into publishing) here.

 When Margherita Crystal Lotus told me her sci-fi/fantasy mashup novel was going to be over 100,000 words, and that she was going to do it in 100 days, I had a few doubts she would be able to finish it in time.
 But she did finish in time, a few days early in fact.
-And now she’s about to publish the finished book.
+And now she’s published the finished book.
 You can read more about her novel The Color Game here.

 Kira Swanson rewrote her novel, which she finished in NaNoWriMo, expanding it from a 70,000-word first draft into a 100,000-word second draft.
 She recently pitched it to agents and had five of them ask to see the finished manuscript.
 You can read more about her novel revision experience here.